 Who Was Ella Baker?

-Born in 1903 in Norfolk, Virginia, Ella Baker became one of the leading figures of the Civil Rights Movement of the 1950s and '60s.
-Following her early work for the National Association for the Advancement of Colored People, she was among the founders of Dr. Martin Luther King's Southern Christian Leadership Conference in 1957.
+Ella Baker became one of the leading figures of the civil rights movement of the 1950s and '60s.
+Following her early work for the National Association for the Advancement of Colored People, she was among the founders of Martin Luther King's Southern Christian Leadership Conference in 1957.
 Three years later, she helped launch the Student Non-Violent Coordinating Committee.
-After decades of activism, Baker died in New York City in 1986.

-In 1957, Baker helped launch the Southern Christian Leadership Conference (SCLC), under the presidency of Dr. Martin Luther King Jr. She ran its Atlanta, Georgia, office and served as the organization's acting executive director; however, she also clashed with Dr. King and other male leaders of the SCLC, who allegedly were not used to receiving pushback from such a strong-willed woman, before exiting the organization in 1960.
+In 1957, Baker helped launch the Southern Christian Leadership Conference (SCLC), under the presidency King.
+She ran its Atlanta, Georgia, office and served as the organization's acting executive director; however, she also clashed with King and other male leaders of the SCLC, who allegedly were not used to receiving pushback from such a strong-willed woman, before exiting the organization in 1960.

 SNCC and MFDP Founder